Lydie Arickx is a painter and a sculptor who was born in 1954 in France from Flemish parents.

 In 1999, for the 800th anniversary of the Jurade of Saint Émilion, Arickx presented a double personal exhibition in the cloister of the Monolithic Church.

 Arickx regularly organizes cultural events in theaters, such as the Art Sénat 2001, which meshes contemporary art and live performance, while also hosting creative workshops for schools and businesses.

-Arickx’s pieces have been incorporated into major international public collections, including the Museum of Modern Art in Paris, the Pompidou Center, Palais de Tokyo, Fonds National d’Art Contemporain, as well as in public spaces.
-Arickx's studio is a source for experimentation, where she researches and adapts supports as well as materials for her artwork (concrete, emery clothe, wood, fabric, asphalt, resin, and fibers…)
+Arickx’s pieces have been incorporated into major international public collections, including the Museum of Modern Art in Paris, the Pompidou Center, Palais de Tokyo, Fonds National d’Art Contemporain, as well as in public spaces such as the Paul-Brousse Hospital, the Intercommunal Hospital Center of Créteil, the IUFM of Mont-de-Marsan, the MACS Saint-Vincent-de-Tyronne, and a fresco for the commemoration of the centenary of the arenas of Dax in 2013.
+Arickx's studio is a source for experimentation, where she likes to share with all audiences.

 In 2014, she published her first book, Nous vivons, with Diabase editions.